bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_3/tutorial_3.md

 _Subgoal 1_.
 We’ve already given you a type for `count-odd`.
 So write a type signature comment.

 _Subgoal 2_.
 Now write a purpose statement in your own words.
 Don’t start writing code before you start thinking about what you’re trying to accomplish!
+Can you write some `check-expect`s to verify it works as you might imagine?

 _Subgoal 3_.
 Okay, now what’s the base case?
 Again, this is a case that’s so easy we don’t have to do much.
 What would be a `list` where you’d just know the answer?